 Our results suggest that the gain or loss of genetic variation within a key species can fundamentally alter food-web complexity and therefore the persistence of food webs.
 There are two main conclusions from our work.
 First, intraspecific variation in multiple traits is an important driver of network structure; therefore, mechanistic models of food-web structure should incorporate such variability within species (7), as this can enhance the accuracy of these models in predicting trophic interactions (29).
 Given that plants, insect herbivores, and their parasitoids comprise over half of all known species of metazoans (30, 31), accounting for intraspecific variation in a wide range of functional traits should be a priority for future food web models (32).
 Second, understanding the direct and indirect effects of genetic variation on trophic interactions is essential for predicting how evolutionary processes will affect the structure and persistence of food webs over time.
 Indeed, our analysis suggests that the loss of genetic variation will result in less complex food webs.
-Moreover, genetic variation provides the raw material for evolution by natural selection; therefore, losing genetic variation in key species may hinder the adaptive capacity of both the species and the food web under future environmental change (33, 34).Given that the current rate of population extinction is orders of magnitude higher than the rate of species extinction (35), our study highlights the pressing need for research examining how the loss of genetic variation within and among populations will affect food webs and the ecosystem services they provide (36, 37).
+Moreover, genetic variation provides the raw material for evolution by natural selection; therefore, losing genetic variation in key species may hinder the adaptive capacity of both the species and the food web under future environmental change (33, 34).
+At this point though, we are currently lacking a theoretical and empirical understanding of how genetic variation scales up to affect the dynamics of food webs.
+Given that the current rate of population extinction is orders of magnitude higher than the rate of species extinction (35), our study highlights the pressing need for research examining how the loss of genetic variation within and among populations will affect food webs and the ecosystem services they provide (36, 37).

 Materials & Methods

 Common garden experiment and plant traits.
-To isolate the effects of coastal willow (S. hookeriana) genetic variation on the plant-insect food web, we used a common garden experiment consisting of 26 different willow genotypes (13 males; 13 females), located at Humboldt Bay National Wildlife Refuge (HBNWR) (40°40'53"N, 124°12'4"W) near Loleta, California, USA.
+To isolate the effects of coastal willow (S. hookeriana Barratt ex Hooker) genetic variation on the plant-insect food web, we used a common garden experiment consisting of 26 different willow genotypes (13 males; 13 females), located at Humboldt Bay National Wildlife Refuge (HBNWR) (40°40'53"N, 124°12'4"W) near Loleta, California, USA.
 Willow genotypes were collected from a single population of willows growing around Humboldt Bay.
+While relatedness among these genotypes is unknown, their phenotypes in multivariate trait space are quite distinct from each other (details in supplementary information), suggesting we can treat them as independent from one another.
 This common garden was planted in February 2009 with 25 clonal replicates (i.e. stem cuttings) of each willow genotype in a completely randomized design in two hectares of a former cattle pasture at HBNWR.
 Willows in our garden begin flowering in February and reach their peak growth in early August.
 During this study, willows had reached 2 - 4 m in height.
 Further details on the genotyping and planting of the common garden are available in (19).